betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 upon time(s) and others can be free to decide to join or not as they wish.
 Another aspect to virtual water cooler chats is that the host may also need to perform some moderator/facilitator duties.
-This is because many of the visual cues about who wants to speak at any given moment are often missing and it becomes necessary to take a slighly more formal approach with someone (e.g. the host) helping to moderate and facilitate the discussion.
+This is because many of the visual cues about who wants to speak at any given moment are often missing and it becomes necessary to take a slightly more formal approach with someone (e.g. the host) helping to moderate and facilitate the discussion.
 There are many
 [other ideas](https://medium.com/@aarondinin/how-to-enable-water-cooler-innovation-for-remote-working-teams-2dfb3d50b1ab)